-14% of both boys and girls aged 2-15 were classed as obese, and 28% of boys and girls were classed as either overweight or obese; the differences between the sexes were not statistically significant.
+16% of boys and 15% of girls aged 2-15 were classed as obese, and 14% of both sexes were overweight.
+Overall, 30% of boys and 29% of girls were classed as either overweight or obese; the differences between the sexes were not statistically significant.
+As shown in Figure 11B, the proportion who were obese generally increased with age, though there was less variation by age in the proportion who were overweight.
+Tables 11.1, 11.2, Figures 11A, 11B